Our Massage Therapist

 Marlene Mayman, BA, LMT

 My name is pronounced “Mar-lay-nuh.”
 A native of Germany by birth, I was adopted by an American couple and later became a naturalized U.S. citizen around the age of four.
 We lived in Virginia’s Shenandoah Valley at that time, when my love for the mountains and gentle countryside was established.
-My husband, step-daughter and I now live in the Eastern Panhandle of West Virginia and we love our “Almost Heaven” home.
+I now live in the Eastern Panhandle of West Virginia and I love my “Almost Heaven” home.
 I have also lived in Maryland, Washington DC, Thailand and California.

 - A Professional Member of the Associated Bodywork and Massage Professionals— #811887